Licphel/Loh/README.md

 Simply call like this.
 It returns a dynamic value so make type checks!
 ```
 FileHandle handle = FileSystem.GetAbsolute(absolutePath);
+-- If we just want to execute a portion like the examples above.
-var returnedValue = LohEngine.Exec(handle)
+var returnedValue = LohEngine.Exec(handle);

+-- Or we want to call a named function.
+(P.S. the function must be a const, not local!)
+var state = LohEngine.Require(null, StringIO.Read(absolutePath), false);
+var fn = state.Table["funcName"];
+returnedValue = LohEngine.Exec(fn);
 ```
-where you can get the file handle through FileSystem or just instantiate one implementation.
+You can get the file handle through FileSystem or just instantiate one implementation.
+The absolutePath is up to you.